- 1 Procedure for Job Safety Analysis (JSA)

 - Infrequent jobs –complex in nature such as erection of equipment / facilities with use of cranes / hot work / work at height / entry into confined space/ excavation etc., Hydro-testing / hydro-jetting etc.

 - Hot works inside battery area of running units.

 Who is Responsible for doing JSA?

-Plant Engineers/ Managers / Sectional Head / Area in-charge will be responsible to carry out Job Safety Analysis of all activities in respective units / area involving engineers from Mechanical, Electrical, Inspection, Process, ES, F&S, HS&E, Project, Instrumentation & Civil maintenance departments, in a multidisciplinary approach, as applicable and record the observations in standard format at least one day in advance.
+Plant Engineers/ Managers / Sectional Head / Area in-charge will be responsible to carry out Job Safety Analysis of all activities in respective units/areas involving engineers from Mechanical, Electrical, Inspection, Process, ES, F&S, HS&E, Project, Instrumentation & Civil maintenance departments, in a multidisciplinary approach, as applicable and record the observations in standard format at least one day in advance.

-Plant in-charge to obtain nomination from section heads of concerned dept. for formation of JSA team.
+Plant in-charge to obtain a nomination from section heads of concerned dept. for the formation of the JSA team.

-Contractor person may be involved for carrying out JSA, if required.
-In case of specific jobs, they have a better experience of work and they can contribute in JSA.
+The contractor person may be involved for carrying out JSA if required.
+In the case of specific jobs, they have a better experience of work and they can contribute to JSA.

 CLICK HERE FOR 👉 OIL AND GAS SAFETY OFFICER INTERVIEW

 Team carrying out JSA should comprise of :